 Let's see how:

-How Mobile Apps Are Integrated with Internet of Things (IoT)
+How Mobile Apps Are Integrated with the Internet of Things (IoT)

 IoT is a network of internet-enabled devices all having an IP address and communicating with each other through a mobile app on a smartphone interface.
 The best example of the integration of mobile apps with IoT is in home automation systems in what we call “Smart Homes”.
 Here all major systems in a house like security, lighting, heating, air conditioning and even cooking devices are intelligent which means, they are programmed to receive instructions from the users in the house and behave accordingly.

 As per the report by Statista “The global smart home market is forecasted to grow to around 40.9 billion U.S. dollars till 2020 and the overall global revenue of the smart home automation market is projected to reach 20.8 billion U.S. dollars in 2020.”

 How does all this happen?
-Actually all appliances involved in these systems are interconnected through cloud-based technology to a main hub which can be controlled through an app on the users’ Smartphones, tablets or wearable like Smartwatches.
+Actually all appliances involved in these systems are interconnected through cloud-based technology to the main hub which can be controlled through an app on the users’ smartphones, tablets or wearable like Smartwatches.
 Mobile connectivity and in-built sensors in devices strengthen the IoT ecosystem creating a new world of opportunities.

 In an IoT-enabled environment, our mobile devices will act as the main interface through which we can interact with our IoT-enabled devices.
 One of the reasons why IoT is fast becoming a mainstream technology is that our mobile devices come fully-loaded with features like geo-location based technology and multiple connectivity options like WiFi, Bluetooth and NFC.
 These qualities in our mobile devices qualify them to be at the core of the IoT ecosystem.